Dali City: Local transport

 Local transport includes buses, taxis, bicycles, and boats on Erhai Lake.
 Local busses 4 & 8 provide service from Xiaguan to the old town (1 hr).
 Tourists often rent bicycles from one of the many rental stores in the old town and explore the region by bike, for instance on a special bike trail around the Erhai lake.

 Air

 Dali Fengyi Airport (DLU) is a domestic airport about 13 km east of Xiaguan on Weishan or Airport Rd.
 Taxis run about 60 RMB to Xiaguan or 90 RMB to the old town.
-It services (as of 2014) Kunming (20 min), Xishuangbanna (25 min), Chongqing (70 min), Chengdu (80 min), Shanghai, Beijing, Shenzhen, Guangzhou, and Guiyuan.
+It services (as of 2014) Kunming (20 min), Xishuangbanna (25 min), Chongqing (70 min), Chengdu Shuangliu (80 min), Shanghai, Beijing, Shenzhen, Guangzhou, and Guiyuan.

 Road

 Dali (i.e., Xiaguan) is connected to Kunming and points east by the Hangrui Expressway (G56), which also runs west to Ruili on the Burmese border.
 The Dali Expressway (G56₁₁) is a spur connecting it with Lijiang.
 The road to the old town is China National Highway 214, which connects to the expressway to Lijiang north of the lake.
 It also runs south from Xiaguan to Menghai near the Burmese border.

 Long-distance busses run from the old town's west gate to Kunming (about 4½ hrs), Lijiang, and Shangri-La.
 Every Monday, service is also available to Shaping for its market.

 Long-distance busses run from Xiaguan's stations on Jianshe Road.